aspectspro/PayRoll-Public/index.md

 ## AspectsPro

-Everything I do, I believe in going the extra mile, challenge the status quo, thinking differently.
+Everything I do, I believe in going the extra mile, challenge the status quo and think differently.
 The way I am different is by creating products that are robust, beautifully designed, and easy to use.
 I just happen to write software.
 Want to try one?

 ### PayRoll 2020